 While white women of European descent are more likely to be diagnosed with breast cancer, women of African descent are more likely to die from their disease.
-Women of African and Hispanic and Latinx descent are also more likely to be diagnosed at an earlier age and with more aggressive breast cancer.
+Women of African, Hispanic, and Latinx descent are also more likely to be diagnosed at an earlier age and with more aggressive breast cancer.
 The reasons for these disparities are complex and multifactorial, and BCRF investigators are searching for solutions to address differences in diagnoses, biology, and outcomes between white women and women of color.

 Work by Dr. Jeffrey Weitzel has revealed a prevalence of BRCA mutations in Latinas.
-With BCRF support, he is working in collaboration with clinicians and scientists in Mexico and the U.S. to expand genetic testing and counseling in Latinx communities.
+With BCRF support, he is working in collaboration with clinicians and scientists in Mexico, Latin America, and the U.S. to expand genetic testing and counseling in these communities.
 These efforts have led to an increase in preventive measures, such as risk-reducing surgery.

-BCRF researchers, Drs.
-Funmi Olopade, Christine Ambrosone, Fergus Couch and others are seeking to understand the genetic predisposition to breast cancer, particularly triple-negative breast cancer, in black women.
+Drs.
+Funmi Olopade, Christine Ambrosone, Fergus Couch, and others are seeking to understand the genetic predisposition to breast cancer, particularly triple-negative breast cancer, in Black women.
 These studies are shedding light on screening, prevention, and treatment strategies.

 Addressing access to care and insurance

-Delays in diagnosis, start of treatment, and interruptions or incompletion of treatment can all negatively impact breast cancer outcomes.
+Delays in diagnosis and treatment, along with interruptions or incompletion of treatment, can all negatively impact breast cancer outcomes.
 Women who are uninsured or underinsured are at a greater risk of experiencing any or all of these circumstances, and BCRF researchers are working to address these issues.

 Dr. Dawn Hershman is focused on improving outcomes and quality of life for breast cancer patients by identifying barriers affecting treatment compliance and testing mobile technologies to improve communications between doctors and patients.
-Similarly, Dr. Mariana Chavez MacGregor is devising interventions to decrease treatment delays for Medicaid and Medicare patients.
+Similarly, Dr. Mariana Chavez MacGregor is devising interventions to decrease treatment delays for patients with Medicaid and Medicare.

 The need for more minorities in clinical trials

-Advances in breast cancer treatments result from clinical trials, but minorities represent less than 10 to 15 percent of the participants in breast cancer clinical trials.
+Research breakthroughs can only reach patients through rigorous testing in clinical trials, but minorities represent less than 10 to 15 percent of the participants in breast cancer clinical trials.
 To learn more about clinical trial participation or to find a clinical trial visit BreastCancerTrials.org.